These Snowman Pretzels are fun snowman desserts that you can make for any winter occasion! Salty and sweet treats that everyone will love!

 If you’re looking for cute winter desserts, these Snowman Pretzels with Earmuffs are right up there with the best of them!
 Perfect to make on a snow day or a craft day, this easy recipe is a salty and sweet treat made up of different candies and icings that you can find at most grocery stores.

-While these look a little complicated to make, they really aren’t.
-In a couple of easy steps, you can make these snowman treats for a bake sale, a winter party, classroom treats or for any Hanukkah, Christmas or other holiday celebration you have.
-They’re extremely universal!
+While these look a little bit complicated to make, it doesn’t take any great skill.
+In a couple of easy steps, you can make these sweet and salty snowman treats for a bake sale, a winter party, classroom treats, or for any Hanukkah, Christmas, or other holiday celebration you have.
+They’re extremely universal.

 Plus, if you have any Frozen fans in the house (or in the neighborhood), these can be your own personal Olaf desserts.
 Winter themed treats that are a fun way to celebrate your children’s favorite movie (I love the Frozen films!).

-You can really make as many or as few of these snowman pretzel rods as you like if you purchase enough ingredients.
+You can make as many or as few of these festive snowman pretzel rods as you’d like if you purchase enough ingredients.
 A 12 oz package of pretzel rods will have about 30 pretzels, which gives you about 60 snowman opportunities.
-As long as you have enough candy eyes and skittles, you can probably make everything else stretch, so you aren’t limited at my 40 snowmen.
+As long as you have enough candy eyes, bark, and skittles, you can probably make everything else stretch, so you aren’t limited to my 30 snowmen.

-Always vegetarian, egg-free and nut-free (almond bark does not contain almonds or nuts), these snowman pretzels are great for a huge audience of people.
-If you choose to use gluten-free pretzel rods, you can also make this into a gluten-free dessert!
+Always vegetarian, egg-free, and nut-free (almond bark does not contain almonds or nuts), these snowman pretzels are a fun food for a huge audience of people.
+If you choose to use gluten-free pretzel rods, you can also make this into a gluten-free dessert.

 1 package pretzel rods 12 oz